 Background and Current Position

 Megaloman was an infant male orangutan who arrived at the SOCP Rescue and Rehabilitation Centre in May 2014.
-He was thought to be only one month when he arrived in the Centre.
-He was confiscated from Kutacane, Aceh Province.
-Megaloman is a member of Young Group of SOCP's Orangutan Socialization Facility.
+Megaloman was estimated to be only one month old when arrived from Kutacane, Aceh Province.
+Currently, Megaloman is a member of Middle Group.

 Behavior and Health

 As the Antigen based Rapid Diagnostic Test is now available in Indonesia, all staff at the Center can be tested regularly for COVID-19.
 This means that as we have a better idea of the health status of the staff we can be more confident in bringing orangutans to Forest School.

 Being in Forest School after staying in the cage for almost a year is such a great experience for Megaloman and his friends.
 The first day he was in Forest School again Megaloman was really excited!
 He was moving fast from one tree to another, jumping to the ground and climbing up again.
 He repeated this sequence many times along with other orangutans.
 A few days later when he had his turn at Forest School again he was much calmer, more organized and seemed have goals during his activity that day.
 He followed other orangutans such as Undi when moving from one tree to another.
 Undi is a female orangutan slightly younger than Megaloman, but she has very good forest skills.
 Undi has become a role model for many orangutans who join Forest School with her.
 They usually follow Undi’s activities as she is confident up in the trees and dares to move from one tree to another.
 Undi also takes a lead in tasting forest food and the others will copy her.